mlflow/mlflow/docs/source/R-api.rst

 Get Run
 =======

 Gets metadata, params, tags, and metrics for a run.
-In the case where multiple metrics with the same key are logged for the run, returns only the value with the latest timestamp.
-If there are multiple values with the latest timestamp, returns the maximum of these values.
+Returns a single value for each metric key: the most recently logged metric value at the largest step.

 .. code:: r